gimphammer/fastfind/README.md

 So, that is an example on how to exclude the result with grep.

-What's more we can also filter the result by "grep" to leave what you want based on the result.
-For example, you just only need the FastFind result in "p2p" directory, then try it like this:
+What's more, you can also filter the result by "grep" to leave what you want based on the result.
+For example, if you only need the FastFind result in "p2p" directory, then try it like this:

 ![image-20240610205414775](readme.pic/image-20240610205414775.png)

+My alias of "gi" is given above.

-Don't be surprised when you see the purple color of file name is disappeared.
+Don't be surprised when you see the purple color of file is disappeared.
 If you are interesting in the tool, you will find the reason soon, and that's not a big deal we need to care about......